 Unclear linkages between IT policy and the Prevent duty.
 No consideration of filtering as a means of restricting access to harmful content.
 [Example] The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
 [Insert additional hazards here] [Example] Settings should equip children and young people with the skills to stay safe online, both in school and outside.
-Visitors External speakers or visitors being given a platform to radicalise children and young people or spread Leaders do not provide a safe space for children to learn.
-Settings do not have clear protocols for ensuring [Example] A process is in place to manage site visitors, including sub- contractors.
-[Example] The setting has a robust risk assessment and carries out due hateful or divisive narratives. that any visiting speakers are suitable and appropriately supervised. diligence checks on visitors, speakers, the organisations they represent and the materials they promote or share.
+Visitors External speakers or visitors being given a platform to radicalise children and young people or spread hateful or divisive Leaders do not provide a safe space for children to learn.
+Settings do not have clear protocols for ensuring that any visiting speakers [Example] A process is in place to manage site visitors, including sub- contractors.
+[Example] The setting has a robust risk assessment and carries out due diligence checks on visitors, narratives. are suitable and appropriately supervised. speakers, the organisations they represent and the materials they promote or share.
 [Insert additional hazards here] [Example] The setting seeks advice and support from partners where necessary to make an assessment of suitability.